Will Blythe

 Will Blythe is a magazine writer and book author living in New York City.
-He is a former literary editor at Esquire magazine but is now a contributing editor for Harper's and Mirabella, and writes for many other periodicals, including The New Yorker, Rolling Stone, Sports Illustrated, Elle, and the Oxford American.
+He is the editor of Byliner.com, a former literary editor at Esquire magazine, and a contributing editor for Harper's and Mirabella.
+He writes for many other periodicals, including The New Yorker, Rolling Stone, Sports Illustrated, Elle, and the Oxford American.

+Early life and education

+Blythe was born in 1957 in North Carolina.
+He attended the University of North Carolina at Chapel Hill.

+Career

 His short story "The Taming Power of the Small" was anthologized in the Best American Short Stories for 1988 and adapted into a 1995 short film starring David Morse and Treat Williams.
-Blythe is perhaps best known for his 2006 book, To Hate Like This Is to Be Happy Forever, which follows the author through a season rooting for his beloved University of North Carolina Tar Heels basketball team and examining his hatred of the school's rival, Duke University (see Carolina-Duke rivalry).
+Blythe's 2006 book, To Hate Like This Is to Be Happy Forever, follows the author through a season rooting for his beloved University of North Carolina Tar Heels basketball team and examining his hatred of the school's rival, Duke University (see Carolina-Duke rivalry).
 The New York Times describes Blythe thus: "... he writes amusingly, self-deprecatingly and often beautifully. {...} Fans of college basketball will wish that all sportswriters possessed Blythe's ability to describe a game, to translate its tension and render its action."
 Blythe is also the editor of Why I Write: Thoughts on the Craft of Fiction, published in 1999, and co-editor of Lust, Violence, Sin, Magic: Sixty Years of Esquire Fiction, published in 1993.
 He writes regularly for the New York Times Book Review.

-In January 2014, he published an op-ed in The New York Times, "Fired?
-Speak No Evil," about being required to sign a "no disparagement" agreement in order to receive severance pay after being fired by Byliner.
-"It’s not that I necessarily want to disparage," he concluded, "but I want the freedom to do so, to be able to criticize, to attack, to carp, to excoriate, if need be.
-I want to tell the truth, even if it isn’t pretty.".